tadeusz-tomczak/tilb/README.md

 # Taichi Lattice Boltmann

 Taichi Lattice Boltzmann (tilb) is an implementation of the lattice-Boltzmann method in [Taichi](https://github.com/taichi-dev/taichi).
 The code is loosely based on [LBM_Taichi](https://github.com/hietwll/LBM_Taichi) project but with significantly redesigned code to improve performance and handle a wider set of boundary conditions.
-For details please see https://arxiv.org/3904726.
+For details, please see https://doi.org/10.3390/app11209495.

 ## Usage
-tilb is designed as a main library (``tilb.py`` file) and separate script used for setting and running a simulation.
+tilb is designed as the main library (``tilb.py`` file) and separate script used for setting and running a simulation.
 Four example simulation are provided:
 - lid-driven cavity (file ``cavity.py``),
 - channel flow (file ``channel.py``),
 - flow past cylinder (file ``cylinder.py``)